-In any event I called you customer service department, who were very interested and asked me to take the vehicle in to Big O tires locally and all they needed to do was inspect the tires and call back to Goodrich with the measurements.
-Sounds simple--but after spending two hours there (until they had time for an inspection) they did the measurements, agreed the mileage was poor but refused to call Goodrich.
+In any event I called your customer service department, who were very interested and asked me to take the vehicle in to Big O tires locally and all they needed to do was inspect the tires and call back to Goodrich with the measurements.
+Sounds simple--but after spending two hours there (until they had time for an inspection), they did the measurements, agreed the mileage was poor but refused to call Goodrich.
 The only consolation I got from this dealer was a shrug and the statement "sometimes you just get a bad set of tires" (and I am quoting this statement).

-When I called your service center back about this there were the usual apologies and I was given a list of other dealers I could see about this.
+When I called your service center back about this, there were the usual apologies and I was given a list of other dealers I could see about this.
 I at this point took time from work (5 hours total) to visit each of these dealers only to get a similar response and an agreement that these tires are certainly wearing out fast--but absolutely no effort to correct the problem.

 This of course prompted another phone call to your service center (keep in mind, I have been repeatedly told by Goodrich that I should expect 50,000 miles on these tires).
 Now that I am both angry and upset by this apparent run around (and now that this has already cost me price of two of these tires in lost work time plus the one I had to buy after the blowout), I am transferred to what seems to be another level of customer care where I am again placated and told "drive these tires until you wear up all usable tread and call us back and then we'll talk about it--perhaps we can recommend a better tire."